house-of-giants/sheryl-glubok/src/films/lily-n-rose.md

   - logo: /images/fff2_laurel_2019_official_selection.png
 team: []
 ---
 In 2011, I wrote LILY 'N' ROSE for fun.
 I had no expectations I would ever make it.
 I thought of myself as a writer then, directing was something I had wanted to do from the beginning, but had gotten lost on the way.
 My new friend Jessica Ticktin and I had bonded over being writers and mothers of young children and thought it would be fun to have coffee once a week and make up a story.
-It was!

 I loved this script of first best friends growing apart.
 That first heartbreak is so palpable and one Jessica and I both remembered with such clarity nearly 30 years later.
 I wanted LNR to be done professionally (paying people!) and on the scale of a feature meaning: we’d have a proper budget, the best cast and crew we could attract, and all the departments from composer to colorist.